08 Mar 2021

 “Founders should not go for investors that do not believe in the way that the startup wants to grow; they must also be invested for the long run,” he says.
 Nikhilesh also stressed that founders cannot have fair-weather investors as, startups rely on the experience, knowledge and tenacity of the investors to, “be the guiding light when times are tough, and the chips are down.”

 Despite 2020’s challenges, Asia’s startup ecosystems, especially in Southeast Asia continues to thrive.
 This has led to a surge in the number of investors looking for the region’s next great opportunity.
 To distinguish themselves and increase their ‘pull’ factor, many investors (especially VCs) are presenting themselves as having ‘smart money’ – alluding to the capital invested by experienced and well-informed investors, often at scale and with a track record of portfolio value creation.
+In the “Omakase and the Art of Venture Capital”, Vertex Holdings CEO Chua Kee Lock aptly draws a parallel between value creation beyond capital and the artful Taisho tailoring the menu for each customer.

 For James, these claims are becoming more prevalent.
 In his view, the onus is on founders to conduct their due diligence rigorously, if they seek to onboard the right investors.